Patrol Boat Duties

 The patrol boat is now ready for use.

-Perform a RADIO CHECK with the DUTY RACE OFFICER before going afloat.
+Perform a RADIO CHECK with the DUTY RACE OFFICER prior to going afloat.

 ENSURE THE REQUIRED MARKS ARE IN THE BOAT AND THE POSITIONS WHERE THEY ARE TO BE LAID IS UNDERSTOOD

 ENSURE THERE ARE TWO MEMBERS OF CREW